 Member libraries are eligible for a matching grant up to \$1,000 for any general technology hardware or software as specified by grant guidelines.
-No reduction in general technology matching grants funding occurred in 2009 nor will occur in 2010.
+No reduction in general technology matching grants funding occurred in 2009 and 2010; nor will any occur in 2011.

-Grants-Automation Matching
+Grants--Automation Matching